Introduction to Software Tester Work

 - Verify when clicking the Login button after entering correct username and password, the user is able to log in successfully.

-Such a list of test cases can go on to include a validation check on each field, checking negative scenarios and so on.
+Such a list of these cases can go on to include a validation check on each field, checking negative scenarios and so on.

-Below are some of the additional example test cases –
+Below are some of the additional example these cases –

 - Verify that username when not entered, the system throws an appropriate error.